 FIG Instructor Expectations

 The degree of integration within the FIG depends upon the course and FIG type (see LC Fundamentals for an overview of FIG types).
 For linked FIGs, integration among courses is explicit and reflective of the LC/FIG theme.
-For the other FIG types, intructors will determine the level of integration.
+For the other FIG types, instructors will determine the level of integration.
 This flexibility is intentional and allows faculty/departments to determine how best to meet the goals of their own classes, while still participating in FIGs.At a minimum all FIG instructors will:

 - Demonstrate awareness of their course in relationship to the FIG and Learning Community theme.